CSCfi/csc-user-guide/docs/support/tutorials/rstudio-or-jupyter-notebooks.md

 [RStudio](https://www.rstudio.com/) and [Jupyter notebooks](https://jupyter.org/) are convenient options for developing and running R or Python code.
 The R or Python code is run on a compute node within an [interactive session](../../computing/running/interactive-usage.md), but the tools themselves are used via a local web browser.
 So, there is no need to use NoMachine.

-There are two ways to esing RStudio Server or Jupyter Notebook on Puhti.
+There are two ways to use RStudio Server or Jupyter Notebook on Puhti.

 1. The first (and easiest) option is to use [the Puhti web interface](../../computing/webinterface/index.md).